amolenk/dapr-hands-on/Assignment02/README.md

 In this assignment, you're going to add dapr into the mix.
 You will use the Service-to-service Invocation building-block.

+> To get started with this assignment, open the `Assignment 2` folder in this repo in VS Code.

 ## Assignment goals

 In order to complete this assignment, the following goals must be met: